Clermont Group: 2017-2025

 The Clermont Group acquired magniX, which at the time was developing a battery-electric propulsion system for electric airplanes, in 2017.
 The company became a subsidiary, and was moved from Australia to Washington State shortly after the acquisition.
 Also in 2017, the Clermont Group invested in ICICI Lombard, and purchased 9% of Indiabulls Pharmaceuticals.
 At the time, the Clermont Group had large minority stakes in Indiabulls Real Estate, Axis Bank, and Ujjivan Financial Services, as well as complete ownership of the investment company Tamarind Capital Pte.

 In October 2017, Clermont Group took part in a funding round for OakNorth Bank, a UK bank founded in 2015 that lends to businesses and property developers.
 OakNorth also has a fintech platform that automates the credit analysis normally used for larger corporate loans.
 The funding round valued the bank in excess of $1 billion.
 In February 2019, Japan's SoftBank Vision Fund and the Clermont Group invested an additional $440 million in OakNorth Bank.

 Clermont Group increased its stake in The Medical City to 54% in 2018, at which point The Medical City served 50,000 inpatients and 500,000 outpatients a year.
 The majority stake went to CVC Capital in 2023.
 In 2018, the Clermont Group opened a new office in Ho Chi Minh City.
 Chandler, still serving as chairman, met with the Deputy Prime Minister of Vietnam Vương Đình Huệ in December 2018 to discuss areas for cooperation in developing financial services businesses within the country.
 Clermont Group had previously done consulting work for the State Bank of Vietnam and other agencies in regard to fintech and digital banking, as well as restructuring domestic credit and financial institutions.

 In February 2020, the Clermont Group increased its stake in NMC Health, a hospital operator in the UAE, from 2.7% to 3.18%.
 In 2021, magniX secured a $74 million, five-year contract from NASA to research electrified aircraft propulsion.
 In 2025, Richard Chandler remained the Clermont Group's chairman.
-Russell Low served as president, while Neil Perry served as CFO.
+Russell Low served as president, while Wayne Wilkinson served as CFO.